New Zealand delays election after virus outbreak in Auckland

 “Ultimately I want to ensure we have a well-run election that gives all voters the best chance to receive all the information they need about parties and candidates, and delivers certainty for the future,” Ardern said.

-She said she wouldn’t consider delaying the election again, no matter what was happening with any virus outbreaks.
+She said she wouldn’t consider delaying the election again — no matter what was happening with any virus outbreaks.

+“COVID is continuing to disrupt life around the world,” Ardern said.
+Other nations including South Korea and Singapore had nevertheless managed to hold elections during the pandemic, she added.

+Ardern also announced that lawmakers would be called back to parliament, which had finished sitting ahead of the election.
+The parliament will now continue operating through early September.

+“In order to have a free and fair election, candidates need to be out in the community listening to voters, and that’s not possible while Aucklanders are housebound,” he said in a statement.

+The delay will cause logistical problems, including re-booking voting venues and ensuring that the thousands of election workers needed for the poll are available on the new date.
+Ardern said she believed there was enough time to organize everything.

-Opinion polling indicates Ardern’s Labour Party is favored to win a second term in office.
+Opinion polling indicates Ardern’s liberal Labour Party is favored to win a second term in office.
+The party’s popularity has jumped significantly since the pandemic, with Ardern winning international praise for the way she’d handled the crisis.